privacyidea/privacyidea/doc/policies/enrollment.rst

 This action takes a white space separated list of tokentypes.
 These tokens then need to be verified during enrollment.
-This is supported for HOTP and TOTP tokens.
+This is supported for HOTP, TOTP, Email and SMS tokens.

 In this case after enrolling the token the user is queried to enter a valid OTP value.
 This way the system can verify, that the user has